 Step 1 Click on the following link and fill in the DEERS Eligibility Check information.
 This confirms your spouse’s pay grade to confirm you are eligible for this grant.
 You will insert your spouse’s name as your sponsor, and you will need his Social Security Number.

 Step 2 After your spouse’s eligibility is confirmed, you will be requested to Register with MyCAA and establish an account, which requires you to set up a password for your MyCAA Account.
-Once your account is established, you will fill out your MyCAA Application and choose Court Reporting and Captioning at Home Program (SSD Enterprises, LLC) under School name and use course or code number CRCR1 and enter total cost of $4,000.00.
+Once your account is established, you will fill out your MyCAA Application and choose Auburn University for your school and course number AU – CRAH 101 and enter total cost of $4,000.00.

 For further assistance, contact SSD Enterprises, LLC at toll free 1-877-253-0200.